jsalignon/pasta/docs/tutorials/Liu_Polo_2020.md

 # Data acquisition, age-prediction, and processing

-In this section, we download the GEO ExpressionSet, obtain phenotype data, and predict age scores.
+In this section, we load libraries, download the GEO ExpressionSet, obtain phenotype data, and predict age scores.

 ## Loading libraries